areaDetector/ADCompVision/CONTRIBUTING.md

     status = YOURFUNCTION(image, inputs, outputs);
     break;
 ```
+This will tell ADCompVision which function to process when your function is requested.

 Your function should now be implemented into ADCompVision and is ready to be tested.